fnando/browser/README.md

 #=> "English/United States"
 ```

-Result is always sorted in quality order from highest -> lowest.
+Result is always sorted in quality order from highest to lowest.
 As per the HTTP spec:

 - omitting the quality value implies 1.0.
 - quality value equal to zero means that is not accepted by the client.